spec-first/connexion/README.rst

        delete:
           # Implied operationId: api.foo.delete

 ``RestyResolver`` will give precedence to any ``operationId`` encountered in the specification.
 It will also respect ``x-router-controller``.
-You may import and extend ``connexion.resolver.Resolver`` to implement your own ``operationId`` (and function) resolution algorithm.
+You can import and extend ``connexion.resolver.Resolver`` to implement your own ``operationId`` (and function) resolution algorithm.

 Automatic Parameter Handling
 ----------------------------

-Connexion automatically maps the parameters defined in your endpoint specification to arguments of your Python views as named parameters and with value casting whenever possible.
-All you need to do is define the endpoint's parameters with matching names with your views arguments.
+Connexion automatically maps the parameters defined in your endpoint specification to arguments of your Python views as named parameters, and, whenever possible, with value casting.
+Simply define the endpoint's parameters with matching names with your views arguments.

-As example you have a endpoint specified as:
+As an example, say you have a endpoint specified as:

 .. code-block:: yaml